JosepLleal/Research_Buff_Manager/docs/README.md

 ## Apply Effect to an Entity
 Before I start explaining how to apply an effect, I'm going to explain **briefly** two things: **how to acces to the desired effect** (without having to remember each effect's id) and **how to "manage" effect's timers and attributes** of an **entity**.

-### Accest to desired Effect
+### Acces to desired Effect
 Let's say, for instance, that you have created 4 effects that are stored in the *effects* array.
 If you want to acces to the third created effect you would do this *effects[2]*.
 But what if you had 20 effects? it would be pretty tough to remember each effect position, right?
 Be happy, there is a simple solution!

 In *BuffManager.h* I have created an enum called Effects.
 Each time you create a new effect from the XML, go to this enum and put the effect's name (it is essential to put all the effects in the same order as the XML).
-So now, to acces to the desired effect just to this: *effects[EFFECT_NAME]*.
+So now, to acces to the desired effect just do this: *effects[EFFECT_NAME]*.

+### Entity Attributes & Timers
+For the attributes there is only one thing to remark, each attribute has two integer variables: the **original value** and the **actual value**.
+- **original value**: This variable has to only be modified when we apply a *PERMANENT* or *PER_TICK* effect.
+The main utility of this variable is to reset the **actual value** of an attribute to his **original value** when a *TEMPORARY* effect ends.
+- **actual value**: As the name suggests, this is the actual value of the attribute.
+This variable is **always modified** when we apply **any type of effect**.